Health News Roundup: UK reports 26,750 further COVID-19 cases, 61 more deaths; Main Cuban oxygen plant fails amid COVID-19 surge and more | Health

 Serbia authorises third shot of COVID-19 vaccine, minister says

-The Serbian health authorities authorised a third dose of COVID-19 vaccines for people with compromised immune systems, health workers and anyone vaccinated at least six months ago, country's labour minister said on Sunday.
+The Serbian health authorities authorized the third dose of COVID-19 vaccines for people with compromised immune systems, health workers and anyone vaccinated at least six months ago, the country's labor minister said on Sunday.
 The Balkan country is facing a surge in coronavirus infections, with an average of over 900 cases a day in the past week due to the highly contagious Delta variant.
 It so far vaccinated over 50% of its population of around 7 million.

-All 16-, 17-year-olds in England to be offered first COVID vaccine dose by Aug.
-23

-All 16- and 17-year-olds in England will be offered their first COVID-19 vaccine dose by Aug.
-23, according to a target set by British Health Secretary Sajid Javid.
-Javid said on Sunday that offering young people the vaccine by that date will allow the teenagers in that age bracket the two weeks necessary to build maximum immunity before returning to school in September.

 Children hospitalized with COVID-19 in U.S. hits record number